 Startup equity refers to the degree of ownership stakeholders have of a company.
 This typically refers to the value of shares that founders, investors, and employees are issued.

-As a founder, you want to make sure sharing ownership of your business is done with intention and care.
-The easiest way to understand startup equity is to think of it as a pie.
+As a founder, you want to make sure sharing ownership of your business is done thoughtfully and productively.
+And campy as it might seem, the easiest way to understand startup equity is to think of it as a pie.

 If you, as a founder, own 100% of your business, you own the entire pie.
-While it can be appealing to keep the value of your company to yourself, it's important to understand that when it comes to ownership, you only earn as much as your company is worth.
-And 100% ownership isn’t always the best way to go if you want to see your business truly grow.
+And while keeping the entire value of your company to yourself might sound appealing in theory, the reality is that you can only earn as much as your business is worth — and maintaining 100% ownership isn't conducive to your company's growth.

 However, if you have a co-founder or team of employees who have a variety of skills that can help you grow your business valuation to the $10 million mark, and you own 50% of that, your stake is then worth $5 million.
 Not too shabby.